trisulnsm/dinodoc/trisuldocs/docs/ug/ui/modules.md

 **Method 1:**

-:::note path
+:::info path

-Click Customize on the [module toolbar](https://trisul.org/docs/ug/ui/dashmod_intro.html#module_toolbars) from the dashboard that contains the module.
+:point_right: Click Customize on the [module toolbar](https://trisul.org/docs/ug/ui/dashmod_intro.html#module_toolbars) from the dashboard that contains the module.

 :::